Balham station

-Balham (/ˈbæləm/) is an interchange station located in central Balham in the London Borough of Wandsworth, south west London for London Underground and National Rail services.
+Balham (/ˈbæləm/) is an interchange station in south-west London.
+It is located in central Balham in the London Borough of Wandsworth for London Underground and National Rail services.

 The station is formed of a range of underground entrances for the Underground's Northern line and a shared entrance with its National Rail station component.
 The tube can be accessed on each side of the Balham High Road (A24); National Rail on the south side of the road leading east, where the track is on a mixture of light-brick high viaduct and earth embankment, quadruple track and on a brief east–west axis.